MikeWise2718/markdowndocs/fritzbox/fritzbox.md

 7. Now you can wire it up to your LAN with a cable and you should be able to get to the setup with http://192.168.12.1 <br>

+# Backup
+- Definitely worthwhile making a backup
+- Instructions from this video: (Austausch einer FritzBox!) (a 7490) : (https://www.youtube.com/watch?v=cdfbdjdY6B8)
+    - 1. Just login
+    - 2. then go to the poitn "System/Sichering"
+    - 3. Select the "Sicherung" tab
+    - 4. Add a password then it will download to a file
+    - 5. Sample name: `FRITZ.Box 7490 113.07.21_13.02.21_1616.export`
+- To restore
+    - 3. Select the "Wiederherstellen" tab
+    - 4. Select your backup and upload the file
+    - 5. Select whether or not all services be restored or just selected ones
+    - 6. enter password

+- Can be restored to another FritzBox - not sure if the model can change, but probably

 # DSL
 - Here is a section from the PDF letter with my signing data from Vodafone with my user data:<br>
 ![vodafone user data](VodafoneUserData.png).<br>